tkasarla/tkasarla.github.io/index.md

 I am currently a Computer Vision Researcher at [Research and Technology Center, Bosch](https://www.bosch.com/research/about-research/research-locations/), India.
 My work spans multimodal data visualization and annotation (LiDAR, RADAR and images), event detection in driving sequences and attribute understanding in images. <!---- I corganize Whiteboard Talks, a bi-monthly talk series --->

-I grauated with MS in Computer Science from IIIT-Hyderabad.
+I graduated with MS in Computer Science from IIIT-Hyderabad.
 I was fortunate to be advised by [Prof. C. V. Jawahar](http://faculty.iiit.ac.in/~jawahar/) and [Dr. Vineeth N. Balasubramanian](https://www.iith.ac.in/~vineethnb/).
 During my Masters, I worked on (i) improving smart data annotation through active learning methods for semantic segmentation and (ii) knowledge distillation for semantic segmentation.
 My thesis on *Efficient Annotation and Knowledge Distillation for Semantic Segmentation* can be found [here](http://web2py.iiit.ac.in/research_centres/publications/view_publication/mastersthesis/769)